paigeholl/AdminAcct/README.md

 ## Test the New Admin Account

 1. Sign out of the current Windows session
-2. Log in using your newly created admin credentials Windows session
+2. Log in using your newly created admin credentials
-3. Log in using your newly created admin credentials